| chtc | OUTDATED | 2022-03-12 | void linux propaganda |

 If you want to look at the source code of Void related things then take a look at their GitHub account.

-They also have a Twitter account which you could follow for news or you could just use their website (rss feed).
+They also have a Twitter account which you could follow for news (and a BLM tweet once in a century) or you could just use their website (rss feed).

 § The install process